What is pancreatitis?

 What causes pancreatitis?

 There are a number of factors that can cause pancreatitis.
-The most common cause of pancreatitis is alcohol abuse.
-Other causes include the following:
+The most common causes are:

 - Gallstones (digestive fluids that become solid and form stones in the gallbladder)